 Establishing a primary intent—whether it be Spend, Divide, Preserve or Grow—can empower you to reframe financial decision making.
-It can motivate you and your family to collaborate, and help your financial team work with you to answer such critical questions as:
+It can motivate you and your family to collaborate, and help your professional advisors work with you to answer such critical questions as:

 Do I have just enough, more than enough or not enough to achieve my primary intent?

 Establishing the resources available—now and in the future—to serve your or your family’s intent is critical.
 If there is not enough, working to adjust the necessary levels of cash flow can help get you back on track.
 If there is just enough, continual monitoring of the situation may be essential.
 If there is more than enough, perhaps you may want to explore additional goals or opportunities.

 Who should be involved in the financial decision making, and when?

 Establishing a group of decision makers and a culture that can support your desired intent is also important.
 For example, if family members don’t know they will be receiving large amounts of wealth, they may not have the information or tools to successfully steward the money or a family business across multiple generations.
 Working with professionals to communicate the right amount of information at the right time can help you or your family achieve the desired outcomes.

 Your J.P.
 Morgan team can help you identify your goals-based approach to wealth: building a strategy that supports your goals and addresses your concerns.
 With regular check-ins, we can help keep you on track and aligned with your strategy.
 Remember to consult your legal, tax and other professional advisors for further guidance on how certain strategies should be applied to your situation.